-In total, there are around 125.6 million people that inhabit Japan.
-A small island country on the east coast of Asia, Russia, North Korea, South Korea, and China are the closest countries to this nation.
+In total, there are around 125.6 million people who inhabit Japan.
+Russia, North Korea, South Korea, and China are the closest countries to this small island country on the east coast of Asia.
 Japan’s mainland is made up of the four islands of Hokkaido, Honshu, Kyushu, and Shikoku.
-There are around 6852 islands that make up the entire country of Japan, making it the fourth largest island country on earth.
+There are 6,852 islands that comprise the entire country of Japan, making it the fourth largest island country on earth.
 Divided into 47 prefectures, there are over a hundred cities located on this island’s mountainous terrain.
 Here you will discover the 12 most populated cities in Japan and what you should know about the island’s major cities.

 In Japan, there are over 800 different cities with varying populations.
-Tokyo is the most populated region in Japan and is also the largest metropolitan in the world.
-Tokyo is not technically a city but is actually a prefecture and is the capital of Japan.
+Tokyo is the most populated region in Japan and is the largest metropolis in the world.
+Tokyo is technically not a city but is actually a prefecture and the capital of Japan.
 Prefectures in Japan were created in 1868, and in total, there are 47 of them.
 The largest cities in a prefecture are usually the capital of their region.
 Let’s get into Japan’s cities with the most populations.

 In 2022, the city of Sendai will have an estimated population of 1,060,263 and is currently the 12th most populated city in Japan.
 Located in the prefecture of Miyagi, Sendai is its capital city and also the largest city in the Tōhoku region.
 601 is when Sendai was founded, and it holds the nickname the “The City of Trees” since it was once one of Japan’s greenest cities.